Parenting Plans (court orders about child custody)

 - May I file my Parenting Plan in Washington State?

-A Parenting Plan is an order entered by a court in one of these legal matters:
+It is an order a court enters in one of these legal matters:

 Separation (Petition for Legal Separation)